-&lt;sup>13 AMISBAC, Seguimiento Proyecto MARPOL - Datos, information about IFO 380 received from Leonor Mondragon via email 17 June 2014.
+AMISBAC, Seguimiento Proyecto MARPOL - Datos, information about IFO 380 received from Leonor Mondragón via email 17 June 2014.

-&lt;sup>14 This situation is part of a much broader issue relating to the under-reporting of marine fuel consumption.
-The July 2014 IMO 3rd GHG Study went to great lengths to compare top down IEA data with bottom up IMO data and concluded that the difference is likely accounted for by product being listed as exports when in fact it is sold (as marine bunker fuel) in the country of origin.
-The eventual consumption is of course likely to take place on the high seas but, with marine bunker fuel, the key issue is to identify total volumes sold and the sales locations.
+This situation is part of a much broader issue relating to the under-reporting of marine fuel consumption.
+The July, 2014 Third IMO GHG Study went to great lengths to compare top down IEA data with bottom up IMO data and concluded that the difference is likely accounted for by product being listed as exports when in fact it is sold (as marine bunker fuel) in the country of origin.
+The eventual consumption is likely to take place on the high seas but, with marine bunker fuel, the key issue is to identify total volumes sold and the sales locations.